One of the central tenets of Fanfic

 - Tsubasa Reservoir Chronicle

-- Shatterheart deconstructs the concept of Loving a Shadow a seperated romantic couple remaining in love.
+- Shatterheart deconstructs the concept of Loving a Shadow and a seperated romantic couple remaining in love.
 After the events of Acid Tokyo Clone!Sakura never warms up to Real!Syaoran.
 Both Clone!Sakura and Real!Syaoran know that the other is similar to their lover, but have too many differences to be them.
 Neither of them love each other because they don't want love a shadow.
-Despite literally being destined for Sakura, Syaoran falls in love and marries Kurogane.
-Syaoran hasn't seen Real!Sakura in years and moves on because he realizes it's unhealthy for him to devote his entire life to someone that he hasn't seen or not even sure that she's alive.
+Syaoran hasn't seen Real!Sakura in years and he realizes it's unhealthy for him to devote his entire life to someone that he hasn't seen or not even sure that she's alive.
+Despite literally being destined for Sakura, Syaoran moves on and falls in love and marries Kurogane.

 - The DCU:

 - Inviolate uses Lex Luthor to explore a number of things taken for granted, including but not limited to: why mad scientists are mad, why evil geniuses are evil, why so many of the last of their kind keep ending up on Earth, why villains stay villains and why despite all the extremely high levels of technology available in the DCU their level of tech seems to be at the same level as the real world.